DSL connection drops frequently

-Increase the interference resistance of your DSL connection; this reduces the number of interruptions of the DSL connection due to brief disturbances on the DSL line:
+Increase the interference resistance of your DSL connection so that the DSL connection no longer drops or does not drop as often when there are brief disturbances on the DSL line:

-Note:Increasing the interference resistance of the DSL connection can slightly reduce the throughput of the DSL connection.
+Note:Increasing the interference resistance of the DSL connection may slightly reduce the data rate of the DSL connection.

 - Click "Internet" in the FRITZ!Box user interface.

 - Click "DSL Information" in the "Internet" menu.

 - Click on the "Interference Resistance" ("Line Settings") tab.
 If the tab is not displayed, enable the Advanced View first.

 - Next to "Intended signal-to-noise ratio" under "Receive Direction", move the setting one step farther to the left towards "maximum stability".

 Important:If you move the controls too far towards "maximum stability", with some DSL lines you may no longer be able to establish a DSL connection.
 Therefore, do not select the setting "maximum stability" right away.
 Instead, move the controls step by step to the left to determine the best setting for your DSL line.

 - If the DSL connection continues to drop frequently, repeat steps 4 - 6 until the DSL connection is stable.

 5 Checking the DSL line